What Is Professional Window Tinting?

 How long does window tint last?

-Professional-grade films typically last 10 years or more with proper care.
-Premium ceramic films can last the life of the vehicle.
-Low-quality films or improper installation can lead to bubbling, peeling, and discoloration within a couple of years — which is why professional installation matters.
+The LLumar Elite IRX and CTX ceramic films we install are built to last the life of the vehicle and come with a lifetime product warranty.
+Low-quality films or improper installation can lead to bubbling, peeling, and discoloration within a couple of years, which is why professional installation with quality materials matters.

 Can I wash my car right after tinting?